 The Challenge of Crowd Visibility

-Crowd management is a constant balancing act.
-Too few people and the event feels empty; too many and you face safety risks, code violations, and degraded experience.
-The fundamental challenge is visibility — knowing how many people are in a space right now, and how that number is changing.
+Crowd management lives in the middle ground between security planning and "we have one guy at the gate with a clicker."
+Too few people and the event feels empty; too many and you are looking at safety risk, code exposure, and a degraded experience.
+What sits underneath both ends of that tradeoff is visibility — knowing how many people are in the space right now, and how that number is changing minute to minute.

 Traditional methods include mechanical hand clickers at doors, paper tally sheets, and visual estimation by experienced staff.
 Each has limitations: clickers track only one direction (in or out), paper sheets get lost or misread, and estimation accuracy varies wildly with crowd density and staff experience.